FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_addon_v3.md

 * The `values` block supports:

-* `basic` - (Required, String, ForceNew) The basic parameters in json string fomart.
+* `basic` - (Required, String, ForceNew) The basic parameters in json string format.
   Changing this will create a new resource.

-* `custom` - (Optional, String, ForceNew) The custom parameters in json string fomart.
+* `custom` - (Optional, String, ForceNew) The custom parameters in json string format.
   Changing this will create a new resource.

-* `flavor` - (Optional, String, ForceNew) The flavor parameters in json string fomart.
+* `flavor` - (Optional, String, ForceNew) The flavor parameters in json string format.
   Changing this will create a new resource.

 ## Attributes Reference